IsantePlus/openmrs-module-m2sys-biometrics/README.md

 ## Configuration variables

+### Template if no scanner exists

+If no fingerprint scanner exists, simulations may be performed using a pre-loaded fingerprint template to be stored as a global property: m2sys-biometrics.server.constTestTemplate - String representation of the fingerprint template

 ### Local variables
 m2sys-biometrics.accessPointID - The m2sys server AccessPointID<br/>
 m2sys-biometrics.accessPointMap - A map of IP addresses to Access Point IDs.
 Has format of IP1:AccessPointID1;IP2:AccessPointID2;...